Tag Archives: 1990s scents

 Image

-This flowery delight was recently being pushed as a wedding perfume by Yokohama Barney’s of New York: all swirling linden petals, tuberosa princesses, and lepidoptera brides.
-I don’t know if it is especially nuptial, but I do know that La Chasse Aux Papillons is lovely; heady, joyous, and summery.
+This uplifting, flowery delight by L’Artisan Parfumeur was recently being pushed by Yokohama Barney’s New York as a wedding scent: the window dressings, fancy as ever all swirling linden petals; pink blooms, tuberose princesses; and lepidoptera brides.
+I don’t know if it is especially nuptial – though that idea certainly does make sense, for the butterflies, fluttering in your stomach – but I do know that La Chasse Aux Papillons is lovely; heady, joyous, light-winged and summery.

 Image